-A unique EI number is assigned to each specific outbreak.
-The Public Health Outbreak Team/CEIR will obtain an EI number from the ProvLab when a GI illness outbreak is reported.
-Stool specimens submitted without an EI number on the requisition will not be analyzed for norovirus; therefore, it is important that an EI number be obtained prior to collection of outbreak stool specimens.
-The typical turnaround time for norovirus PCR results from the ProvLab (i.e., time between receipt of the specimen at the lab and report of results) is 48 hours.
+- Please note that norovirus can be detected by ordering Gastro Viral Panel (GVP) if in stool but cannot presently be isolated from vomitus, therefore the collection of vomitus specimens is not recommended for GI illness outbreak management. - A unique El number is assigned to each specific outbreak.
+The Public Health Outbreak Team will obtain an El number from the ProvLab when a Gl illness outbreak is declared.
+Stool specimens submitted without an El number on the requisition may not be analyzed for norovirus (i.e.,); therefore, it is important that an El number be obtained prior to collection of outbreak stool specimens. - The typical turnaround time for norovirus PCR results from the ProvLab (i.e., time between receipt of the specimen at the lab and report of results) is 48 hours.
 Results are also available on Netcare within 48 hours.
 The Public Health Outbreak Team will report the result to the ICP/ICD/designate within one business day of receipt of results from the lab.